Bread Dad

 • Take out of oven and let the whole wheat banana bread cool down in the bread pan for 10 minutes.
 Do not remove the banana bread from the bread pan during this 10 minute cool down period.
 Use oven mitts as the bread pan will be very hot coming out of the oven.

 • After 10 minutes, remove the banana bread from the bread pan.
 Place the banana bread on a cooling rack in order to completely cool.
-This cool down may take 1-2 hours.
+This cool down may take 1 to 2 hours.
 Gently slide a silicon spatula between the banana bread and the bread pan walls if the banana bread is stuck in the pan.

 • Please read the tips section below for extra information on how to make this recipe successfully.

-If you liked this recipe, please leave a comment below & give us a 5 star rating.
-It is ALWAYS great to hear from someone who has enjoyed our recipes!!!
+If you liked this recipe, please leave a comment below & give it a 5 star rating.
 Jump to comment section

 • The tips below are designed to help whole wheat banana bread “novices” and/or people with limited baking experience.